 G-AGKY 'Hungerford' of Aquila Airlines started life as ML789, a Mk III Sunderland that operated with RAF Transport Command.
 It was sold off to the British Overseas Airways Corporation (BOAC) in 1944 and converted to civil us as a 'Hythe' class flying boat.
 Aquila took over G-AGKY in January 1948 and it was during this time that it became quite famous appearing on a number of Quantas and BOAC posters advertising their long haul routes to the Far East and Australia.

 The Hythe conversions consisted mainly of removing the armaments, installing larger square windows in passenger areas and initially fitting passenger 'benches'.

-In 1999 G-AGKY finally became really famous when Corgi released a 1:144 scale 'Clasic Propliners' die-cast model of the aircraft.
+In 1999 G-AGKY was immortalised when Corgi released a 1:144 scale 'Classic Propliners' die-cast model of the aircraft.